Nutrition for Flexibility: 8 Tips to Getting More Bendy

 3. Vitamins and Supplements Offer an Edge

-There is much research that demonstrates that certain vitamins help increase our flexibility.
+There is significant research that demonstrates that certain vitamins help increase our flexibility.
 If you take Vitamin B and C in combination, the benefit may be even more powerful.

 Vitamin C is found in blueberries, strawberries and citrus fruits.
 Vitamin C helps the joints stay flexible.
-500 mg. per day is the minimum to notice a benefit.
+500 mg. per day is the minimum required to notice a benefit.
+Order here

 Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read full privacy policy here.